 There are two airports you can fly into when you come to Costa Rica, Daniel Oduber Quirós International Airport (LIR) in Liberia, and the Juan Santamaria International Airport (SJO) in San Jose.
 If you’re planning to stick to the northern part of the country, go with LIR and catch any bus in front of the airport that says “Liberia” on it.
 Otherwise, SJO is the better airport to go with.

-Once you land at SJO, you have a few options of getting into the city:
+Once you land at SJO, you have a few options for getting into the city:

 Pro tip: If you’re planning on relying solely on public transport, you have another reason to fly into San José.
 It’s the transportation center of the country and the ideal launching place to get anywhere.